top of page

 • RAI (Royal Anthropology Institute) Film Festival Work In Progress session (March 2023)

-• Anthropology of Home course by UCL & Open City Documentary Festival (Autumn 2022 & Spring 2023) led by Dr Barbara Knorpp
+• Anthropology of Home course by UCL & Open City Documentary Festival (Autumn 2022, Spring 2023 & Spring 2025), led by Dr Barbara Knorpp

 • Good City Conference on Urbanism at the Kent School of Architecture (October 2022)